Loose GIA Certified Diamonds: Buy Online Cheap

 Markups on loose GIA certified diamonds online are modest, often ranging from 10 to 20%, as opposed to local prices that can surge to over 100%.
 At the same time, understanding important quality factors and buying GIA certified diamonds online with a credible retailer is critical.

-We recommend the following five retailers for buying GIA certified diamonds at the best prices.
-In addition to highlighting the best retailers, this guide provides comprehensive insights into shape, cut, clarity, color, certification, and fluorescence to help with the diamond buying process.
+This guide highlights the best retailers and provides comprehensive insights into shape, cut, clarity, color, certification, and fluorescence to help with the diamond buying process.

 James Allen